Jamie-H-B/2DT-project/README.md

 12/9/22 - jamie uploaded more images to the github, and put on another scrum meeting.
 12/9/22 - Ahmad uploaded the item pick-up animations and object.
+12/9/22 - Ahmad uploaded the soundtrack and some other sound effects.